Epiccoder9163/grading-tool/README.md

 # LLM Grading Tool
-A LLM-based grading tool to help teachers grade math and science tests and quizzes.
+A LLM-based grading tool to help teachers grade assignments

 ### This tool is a work in progress and should NOT be used in a production environment where the accuracy of the result is vital.

 ## How to install